GIOdeBrito/opencode-rules/PERSONALITY.md

 Do not abbreviate terms and acronyms;

-After the successful creation of a file change the ownership of said file to user 1000:1000;
+If you write a file to disk: change the ownership of the file to 1000:1000;